csanghvi/shop-kwik/README.md

 	 - The current iteration of our demo app only uses credit card payment option.
 Using Stripe APIs we can easily add support for additional payment methods.
 The [payment request button element](%5Bhttps://github.com/stripe/react-stripe-elements#using-the-paymentrequestbuttonelement%5D%28https://github.com/stripe/react-stripe-elements#using-the-paymentrequestbuttonelement%29) lets us collect payment and address information from customers using Apple Pay and the Payment Request API.

  - [ ] Support for shipping & taxes:
-	 - In order to demonstrate a full e-commerce solution our app should also support collecting users' address information & calculate shipping based off of that.
+	 - In order to operate as a full e-commerce solution our app should also support collecting users' address information & calculate shipping based off of that.
 We must look into using Avalara APIs or other 3rd party tax APIs to collect tax related information.
 It will be good to keep an eye out on Stripes' [roadmap relating to taxes](https://stripe.com/docs/billing/taxes)

 - [ ] After payment use cases
 	- Please refer Stripe's documentation for below scenarios that we must consider post payment.